iosedat/iosedat/README.md

 <p align="left"> <a href="https://twitter.com/iosedat" target="blank"><img src="https://img.shields.io/twitter/follow/iosedat?logo=twitter&style=for-the-badge" alt="iosedat" /></a> </p>

-- 🔭 I’m currently working on **my own Projects.**
+- 🔭&nbsp;I’m currently working on **my own Projects.**

-- 🌱 I’m currently learning **SwiftUI, Back-end Development on SwiftUI and Server-Side Swift**
+- 🌱 &nbsp;I’m currently learning **SwiftUI, Back-end Development on SwiftUI and Server-Side Swift**

-- 👨‍💻 All of my projects will be available soon here...
+- 👨‍💻 &nbsp;All of my projects will be available soon here...

-- 📝 I regularly write articles on [iosedat.com](iosedat.com)
+- 📝 &nbsp;I regularly write articles on [iosedat.com](iosedat.com)

-- 💬 Ask me about **IT and Swift.
+- 💬 &nbsp;Ask me about **IT and Swift.
 I will try my best to help you.**

-- 📫 How to reach me **me@iosedat.com**
+- 📫 &nbsp;How to reach me **me@iosedat.com**

-- 📄 Know about my experiences [sedatyildirim.at/resume](sedatyildirim.at/resume)
+- 📄 &nbsp;Know about my experiences [sedatyildirim.at/resume](sedatyildirim.at/resume)

-- ⚡ Fun fact **as an IT Allrounder after 15 years of Full Stack Experience it is really crazy to begin Programming on my 30s.**
+- ⚡&nbsp;Fun fact **as an IT Allrounder after 15 years of Full Stack Experience it is really crazy to begin Programming on my 30s.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">